moq-wg/moq-transport/draft-ietf-moq-transport.md

 For example, a SUBSCRIBE namespace=foobar message will be forwarded to the session that sent ANNOUNCE namespace=foobar.

-When a relay receives an incoming subscribe for a given namespace, for each publisher that has announced that namespace, the relay MUST send a subscribe to that publisher unless it already has an active subscription to that publisher for the full track name in the incoming subscribe.
+When a relay receives an incoming SUBSCRIBE for a given namespace, for each publisher that has announced that namespace, the relay MUST send a SUBSCRIBE to that publisher unless it already has an active subscription to that publisher for the full track name in the incoming SUBSCRIBE.

-When a relay receives an incoming annouce for a given namespace, for each active subscription that matches that namespace, it MUST send a subscribe to that publisher that send the annouce.
+When a relay receives an incoming ANNOUCE for a given namespace, for each active subscription that matches that namespace, it MUST send a SUBSCRIBE to that publisher that send the ANNOUCE.

 OBJECT message headers carry a short hop-by-hop `Track Alias` that maps to the Full Track Name (see {{message-subscribe-ok}}).
 Relays use the